 The radiated power per unit photon energy and per unit volume is given by:

-where $n_i$ is the ion density, $n_e$ is the electron density, $\alpha$ is the fine structure constant, $Z$ is the effective charge of the ion, $\Theta \equiv k_BT/m_ec^2$, and $g$ is the so-called Gaunt factor, which is a dimensionless quantity of order of 1 and slightly changes with the spectral energy (frequency).
+where $n_i$ is the ion density, $n_e$ is the electron density, $\alpha$ is the fine structure constant, $Z$ is the effective charge of the ion, $\Theta \equiv k_BT/m_ec^2$, and $g$ is the Gaunt factor, which is a dimensionless quantity of order of 1 and slightly changes with the spectral energy (frequency).

 When the electron is captured by the ion and fills one of the ion vacancies, the transition is free-bound and the continuum emission is associated also with spectral-line emission corresponding to the transition.
 The process of free-bound transition is called radiative recombination.
-How often the ionisation and recombination of atoms is happening depends mainly on the plasma density but also on the nature of equilibrium.
-More recombinations occur at the photoionisation equilibrium than in the collisional ionisation equilibrium since the temperature at the photoionisation equilibrium is lower for comparable ionisation.
+How often the ionization and recombination of atoms is happening depends mainly on the plasma density but also on the nature of equilibrium.
+More recombinations occur at the photoionization equilibrium than in the collisional ionization equilibrium since the temperature at the photoionization equilibrium is lower for comparable ionization.